Future of Work: How Tier 2/3 Cities will Drive the Next Technology Revolution

 The pandemic has changed this paradigm.
 According to Talent500 by ANSR, there has been a 30-40% increase in demand for workforce in tier-2 cities within tech teams across sectors.
 Organizations have realized that productivity doesn’t fall when people work from home.
 Employees have learned to collaborate well while working remotely, so much so that many professionals from tier 1 cities have shifted their base to their hometowns for a better quality of living.
 ANAROCK property consultants even predicts that this “reverse migration” phenomenon is likely to tip the housing demands away from tier 1 cities (which previously accounted for 70% of the overall residential market) towards tier 2/3 cities.

 Many Indian states have already expressed their commitment to develop tier 2 and tier 3 cities to usher in social and economic development.
 While Telangana government is planning IT towers in Tier 2 and 3 towns, IBM has already opened a Client Innovation Centre (CIC) in Mysuru in response to the ‘Spoke-Shore Strategy’ floated by Karnataka Digital Economy Mission (KDEM).
-Karnataka government is aiming at attracting at least 100 Global Capability Centres (GCCs) to smaller cities by 2025.
+Karnataka government is aiming at attracting at least 100 Global Capability Centres (GCCs) to smaller cities by 2025 to build a connected global talent hub.

 The hub-and-spoke model of work will prove crucial as it offers a middle ground between packed city offices and the isolation of working at home.
 It will be an important part of any company’s locations strategy as it helps decongest cities, promote cultural engagement, allow better diversity and inclusion, and ultimately, emerge as the holy grail of productivity.